Destiny 2 Should Learn From No Man’s Sky And Mass Effect Andromeda

-Despite the first game not being an overall success, Bungie will release a sequel for Destiny and it has a chance to create a better game this time around.
+Despite the first game of Destiny 2 is not being an overall success, Bungie will release a sequel for Destiny and it has a chance to create a better game this time around.
 The original launched of Destiny was met with a lot of criticisms.

-The game had its flaws, but many were addressed through updates and space travel in the game was lackluster.
+Destiny 2 game had its Mass Effect Andromeda flaws, but many were addressed through updates and space travel in the game was lackluster.

 When it comes to Destiny 2, Bungie should look to a few games for inspiration on how Guardians move about in the sequel.